apache/flink/docs/content/docs/concepts/glossary.md

 RocksDB).

 Two implementations of state backends are available – one based on RocksDB, an embedded key/value store that keeps its working state on disk, and another heap-based state backend that keeps its working state in memory, on the Java heap.

-#### Stream

-a collection of data in a Flink program.
-You can think of them as immutable collections of data that can contain duplicates.
-This data can either be finite or unbounded

 #### Stream barriers